tewidis/GIOS/markdown/virtualization.md

         + For non-priveleged operations: Hardware speeds -> efficiency
         + For priveleged operations: Trap to hypervisor
         + Hypervisor determines what needs to be done
-            - If illegal oepration: Terminate VM
+            - If illegal operration: Terminate VM
             - If legal operation: Emulate the behavior the guest OS was expecting from the hardware
     * Called trap-and-emulate; key component in achieving efficiency